POSIX threads for concurrent programming: create / join, data races, mutex, deadlock.

 #include <stdatomic.h> atomic_long counter = 0; // in worker: atomic_fetch_add(&counter, 1); // safe, lock-free

 <stdatomic.h> is C11.
-Use atomics for simple counters; use mutex to protect complex invariants.// BAD: different lock orders per thread // Thread A: lock(m1) β lock(m2) // Thread B: lock(m2) β lock(m1) // β both hold one and wait for the other
+Use atomics for simple counters, and mutexes for protecting more complex invariants.// BAD: different lock orders per thread // Thread A: lock(m1) β lock(m2) // Thread B: lock(m2) β lock(m1) // β both hold one and wait for the other

 pthread_mutex_trylock fails instead of waiting.
-If you can't grab the second lock, release the first and retry.valgrind --tool=helgrind ./app detects data races and potential deadlocks.pthread_cond_t to wait when empty/full.clock_gettime for 1, 2, 4, 8 threads and plot.
+If you can't grab the second lock, release the first and retry.valgrind --tool=helgrind ./app detects data races and potential deadlocks.pthread_cond_t to wait when the buffer is empty or full.clock_gettime for 1, 2, 4, and 8 threads, then plot the results.Check your understanding of this lesson!